Examples

 }

-See Message Helpers for complete API documentation.
+See API Reference - Message Helpers for complete API documentation.

 Common Patterns